 Even though this is not a common method of cooking broccoli, I think it is absolutely delicious.
 Baking broccoli in the oven, for instance, takes 20 minutes at 425 degrees.

 Although Popeye ate his spinach, broccoli is my vegetable for superpowers.
 The benefits of eating broccoli are astounding at minimal.
 Broccoli is rich in Vitamins C, A, K, and B and contains minerals and antioxidants to guard against disease.

 Furthermore, broccoli helps aid in maintaining healthy bones and joints.
 Consequently, broccoli slows the aging process; my favorite reason to eat it!

-Instead of loading the base of a salad or bowl with lettuce or rice, why not use broccoli?
+Instead of loading the base of a salad or bowl with lettuce or rice, why not broccoli?
 For my broccoli curry crunch salad recipe, for example, I used broccoli as my base.
-I filled the entire bottom of each bowl with cold steamed broccoli.
+Then, I filled the entire bottom of each bowl with cold steamed broccoli.